 Government Records Custodian

-The College has established the position of Custodian of Government Records (the “Custodian”) to discharge the responsibilities and duties imposed and to assure compliance of the College with the Act.
-Any officer or employee of the College who receives a request for access to records or information falling within, or claimed to fall within, the definition of government records under the Act shall forward the request to the Custodian or direct the requestor to the Custodian if an oral request is made.
+The Custodian of Government Records (“Records Custodian”) is responsible for discharging the duties imposed pursuant to the Act and to assure compliance by the College with the Act.
+Should an employee of the College receive a request for access to non-educational records or information falling within, or claimed to fall within, the definition of government records under the Act, that individual should forward the request to the Records Custodian or direct the requestor to the Records Custodian if an oral request is made.

 A. The information requested is exempt from public access or excluded from the definition of government record;